beshup/socialkontracts/README.md

 # socialkontracts
-Helping people enforce healthy habits on the blockchain, by allowing consumers to stake eth on limiting social media usage.
+Helping people enforce healthy habits on the blockchain, by staking dai to limiting social media usage.
 Using AAVE to return passive income simply for doing so.
-Built as Android app.
+Using Superfluid to send back streams on DAI.

+Probably my highest density (work output / time input) project ever.